-- Ask your health care provider to compare your home readings with those taken in the office.
+- Ask your provider to compare your home readings with those taken in the office.

-Many people get nervous at the health care provider's office and have higher readings than they have at home.
+Many people get nervous at the provider's office and have higher readings than they have at home.
 This is called white coat hypertension.
 Home blood pressure readings can help detect this problem.